jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 stored in the server(s) on the cluster with the OQL query `SELECT customer.name FROM /Customers customer` as seen above?

-Well, VMware GemFire provides 2 proprietary serialization formats in addition to *Java Serialization*: [Data Serialization](https://geode.apache.org/docs/guide/1.15/developing/data_serialization/gemfire_data_serialization.html) and
+Well, [vmware-gemfire-name] provides 2 proprietary serialization formats in addition to *Java Serialization*: [Data Serialization](https://geode.apache.org/docs/guide/1.15/developing/data_serialization/gemfire_data_serialization.html) and